Key Differences

 Use shredded cod when:

-- You are going to prepare croquettes, fritters, or pancakes
+- You're preparing croquettes, fritters, or pancakes

 - You want to save money without sacrificing flavor (same flavor, lower cost)